National Council on Education 2014-2015

-Amy Thurlow has been teaching public relations and business communication for the past nine years.
+Amy Thurlow is Chair of the Department of Communication Studies at Mount Saint Vincent University where she has taught for the past eight years.
 Before joining the Mount's faculty in 2005, she taught communications at the Fred C. Manning School of Business at Acadia University.
 Prior to that, she was the program co-ordinator for the Advanced Diploma in Public Relations at the Nova Scotia Community College where she was responsible for program delivery and development.

 Amy has a PhD in management.
 Her research is in the area of organizational communication and change.
 She holds an MA in International Development Studies from Saint Mary's University in Halifax, and a Bachelor of Public Relations degree from Mount Saint Vincent University.
 She is an accredited public relations practitioner (APR) and a member of the Canadian Public Relations Society.